USAJOBS/ATP-Support/job-announcement-playbook/details/requirements/conditions-of-employment.md

 <div class="usajobs-recruitment-joa-playbook-details__suggested-text">
 <h5>Suggested text</h5>
 If selected, this position may require you to be reassigned to different geographic locations.
-Accordingly, you will be required to sign a mobility agreement, which will remain in effect through the duration of the assignment.
+You will be required to sign a mobility agreement, which will remain in effect through the duration of the assignment.

 </div>